 National Credit Union Administration

-The NCUA provides insurance for member credit unions; NCUA coverage is similar to FDIC.
+The NCUA provides insurance for member credit unions; NCUA coverage is like FDIC.

 Like FDIC insurance, coverage is for deposit accounts, typically referred to as share accounts in credit union lingo.
 Again, investment accounts are not covered.